Combinatorial optimization solving by coherent Ising machines based on spiking neural networks: The dynamics of the spiking neurons

 The spiking behavior of single neurons can be achieved by controlling the parameter $I_{ext}$.
 When $I_{ext}$ increases, the amplitude of neuron pulses gradually decreases.
-However, for the increment of $I_{ext}$ to a certain value, the neuron pulses will no longer appear, as shown in Fig.2(f).
-This process is consistant with the evolution direction of the arrow indicated by Fig.2(a), that is, the system appears Andronov-Hopf (AH) bifurcation with the increase of $I_{ext}$, which make the fixed points change from an unstable limit cycle to a stable focused point.
-This proves that the optical pulse network has the properties of the class-II neurons by antisymmetrically coupling a pair of nonlinear gain DOPO pluse and dissipation optical pluse.
+However, for the increment of $I_{ext}$ to a certain value, the neuron pulses will no longer appear, as shown in Fig.2(g).
+This process is consistent with the evolution direction of the arrow indicated by Fig.2(a), that is, the system appears Andronov-Hopf (AH) bifurcation with the increase of $I_{ext}$, which makes the fixed points change from an unstable limit cycle to a stable focused point.
+This shows that the optical pulse network has the properties of the class-II neurons by anti-symmetrically coupling a pair of nonlinear gain DOPO pulse and dissipation optical pulse.

-In addition, as shown in Fig.2(g), we find a smaller $I_{ext}$ could exhibit a larger firing rate by taking a Fourier transform of the temporal evolution of neurons under different $I_{ext}$.
+In addition, as shown in Fig.2(f), we find a smaller $I_{ext}$ could exhibit a larger firing rate by taking a Fourier transform of the temporal evolution of neurons under different $I_{ext}$.
 For the Ising model with antiferromagnetic coupling, the evolution of the energy $E_{Ising}=-\Sigma_{ij}\sigma_i\sigma_j/2$ is accompanied by an amplification of the coupling term.
 In this model, $I_{ext}$ corresponds to the coupling term on the $i$th spin, that is, the firing rate decreases ($I_{ext}$ increases) during the evolution of the Ising model.
 Moreover, the cluster neurons can also be synchronized to a low firing rate.